rfrancolini/hobotemp/README.md

 ## Hobotemp

-This is for managing and understanding your HOBO temperature data
+This is for managing and understanding your HOBO temperature data.
+This will work on any HOBO data that has been downloaded in csv format (not hproj format).

 ## Requirements